Cost factor hall heating - 10 savings tips from the expert

 Tip 5: Check the room frame for open windows and leaks.

 A lot of energy can also be lost through open windows or leaking building envelopes.
 Unpleasant cold bridges are also created.
-This can be avoided by paying attention and making small repairs where necessary.
+Check your buildings and make small repairs if necessary.
+In this way, unnecessary energy losses can be avoided.

 Clean stainless steel reflectors ensure optimum infrared transmission in the working areas.
 If soiled, part of the heat radiation is lost through diffusion.
 Up to 10 percent on heavily soiled surfaces!
 This unnecessary consumption can be saved simply and effectively.
-Note: with modern top appliances such as OPTIMA plus, MAXIMA, MAXIMA E-Hybrid or the innovative multi-energy hall heating systems from the FUTURA there is no need to clean the reflector due to the design.
+Note: with modern top appliances such as OPTIMA plus, MAXIMA, MAXIMA E-Hybrid or the innovative energy-flexible Fair.AIdH hall heating systems, e.g. the FUTURA there is no need to clean the reflector due to the design.

-Tip 7: Are you thinking about replacing your old heating system?
+Tip 7: Think about replacing your old heating system.

-Then please don't make the mistake of going back to a convective system (systems that work with warm air or warm water) when it comes to hall heating.
+Then please don't make the mistake of going back to a convective system for hall heating (i.e. systems that work with warm air or warm water).
 Why?
-Because this would very probably be a step backwards in terms of heating energy consumption - not to mention the loss of comfort, even if a heat pump were integrated into the concept.
-Here you should know: The heat pump is ideally suited to producing heat very efficiently at a low temperature level - ideal for most multi-storey buildings.
+Because this would very probably be a step backwards in terms of heating energy consumption - not to mention the loss of comfort.
+If you are thinking about a heat pump, you should know: The heat pump is excellent for producing heat very efficiently at a low temperature level - ideal for most multi-storey buildings.
 In hall buildings with ceiling heights of over 4 meters, this heating principle often does not work satisfactorily.
 In addition, you lose the option of heating in line with the actual heat demand, i.e. at the times and in the areas of the hall where heat is actually needed.
 The system inertia of hydraulic heat pump systems and the heat distribution with additional auxiliary energy required are not very suitable for the dynamic and volatile requirements of industrial and commercial operations.
 From open gates to shift operation.
-So if you are thinking about optimizing your heating system due to the age of the system and the overall situation in order to reduce CO2emissions and reduce heating costs, be sure to seek advice from our proven experts in energy-efficient hall heating.
+So if you are thinking about optimizing your heating system due to the age of the system and the overall situation in order to reduce CO2emissions and reduce heating costs, be sure to seek advice from proven experts in energy-efficient hall heating.

-Tip 8: Find out about the latest hall heating technologies.
+Tip 8: Find out about the new GEG-compliant hall heating technologies.

-As an innovation leader and specialist in energy-saving hall heating, we have developed a wide range of options for specifically reducing energy consumption in halls.
-Right up to the possibility of using renewable energies very economically with our innovative E-HYBRID or multi-energy systems.
-Our latest cutting-edge technologies are able to absorb different forms of energy and thus beam you into the carbon-free era in terms of heating.
+To meet the requirements of climate change, a wide range of options have been developed to specifically reduce energy consumption in halls.
+Right up to the possibility of using renewable energies very economically with our innovative E-HYBRID or multi-energy systems (Fair.AIdH technologies).
+The latest cutting-edge technologies are able to absorb different forms of energy and thus beam you into the carbon-free era in terms of heating.
 These are technologies that are very economical because the investment remains affordable and because consumption can be significantly reduced again thanks to the many newly developed functions.
-You can be sure that optimizing your heating with the right technology will pay off for you.
+In energy management and controlling, you can be sure that optimizing your heating with the right technology will pay off for you.
 And for the environment.

-And the final piece of good news: if you follow the above recommendations consistently, you can achieve the required savings that the energy industry needs with relatively little effort and still maintain a good thermal working climate in your hall building.
+And last but not least, the third piece of good news: if you consistently follow the above recommendations, you can realize valuable savings potential for your company with relatively little effort, make a relevant contribution to climate protection, meet the legal requirements and benefit from a particularly pleasant thermal working climate in your hall building.

 -